quelpa/quelpa/README.md

 ### News

 2019/12/17 - some people offered to maintain and continue to develop `quelpa`. we're moving back to github because of that. stay tuned for more info.
-2019/10/15 - **`quelpa` is not in active development anymore, only bufixing is done.
-Please consider using an alternative package manager which is actively developed.
-You can also take over the maintenance if you're interested to continue developing `quelpa`.
-Thanks, steckerhalter**
-2018/06/18 - code moved to [framagit.org](https://framagit.org/steckerhalter/quelpa), **please open issues [here](https://framagit.org/steckerhalter/quelpa/issues)** (github is only an MS mirror now 8)
-2018/03/25 - support for various fetchers has been added again: `wiki`, `bzr`, `cvs`, `darcs`, `fossil`, `svn`.

 <!-- doctoc command used to generate the index: doctoc --title='---' --maxlevel=3 README.md -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->